 If your dog did not always go to sleep early, it would help to consider what else happened when it first started doing it.
 If it started doing it suddenly, it could be due to things such as a chance in its sleeping environment, becoming ill, a change in its diet, you changing your own sleeping routine or something causing it to become depressed.

-What is different when it does not do it
+What is different when your dog does not go to sleep early

 If it does not always go to sleep early, it would also help to consider what is different when it does not do it.
 For example, if it does not go to sleep early when it gets fed earlier in the day, it could be the case that its diet has something to do with it.